NikhilBagwe/web-dev-notes/05 - How Internet works.md

 - The primary job of a browser engine is to transform HTML documents and other resources of a web page into an interactive visual representation on a user's device.
 - Google originally used WebKit for its Chrome browser but eventually forked it to create the Blink engine.

+## Client Server Flow :

+- When we send a request to 'www.fb.com', which actually is a domain name.
+- To access the fb server we need IP address of it.
+So DNS server converts domain name to IP addr then your request goes further.
+This process is called DNR - Domain Name Resolution.
+- On processing request, server sends a response back.

 ---